HackanDemi/GeoVote/README.md

 createdb geovote_db
 ```

-6. **Then migrate all t he models into the database with these two commands**
+6. **Then migrate all the models into the database with these two commands**

 ``` bash
 # TERMINAL